learning-zone/react-basics/react-mcq.md

 #### Q. What is the children prop?

 - [ ] a property that adds child components to state
-- [x] a special property that JSX creates on components that contain both an opening tag and a closing tag, referencing it's contents.
+- [x] a special property that JSX creates on components that contain both an opening tag and a closing tag, referencing it\'s contents.
 - [ ] a property that lets you set an array as a property
 - [ ] a property that lets you pass data to child elements